 While diarrhea gets treated and your bowel movements get back to normal, go easy on the wiping.
 You can use extra soft baby wipes to avoid “bloody” wipes which are often the not-so-subtle indicator that you have hemorrhoids.

 Obesity is considered one of the major risk factors of hemorrhoids.
-This is due to the increased intra-abdominal pressure, venous congestion, and chronic inflammation in the abdominal area of the obese patients.8 To avoid piles, you need to ensure your bodyweight is well within the limit.
+This is due to the increased intra-abdominal pressure, venous congestion, and chronic inflammation in the abdominal area of the obese patients.7 To avoid piles, you need to ensure your bodyweight is well within the limit.

 Many women complain of thrombosed external hemorrhoids and anal fissures after childbirth from straining during childbirth.
-Constipation during pregnancy can also lead to hemorrhoids9 and so is prolonged standing.10
+Constipation during pregnancy can also lead to hemorrhoids8 and so can prolonged standing.9

 5. Spinal Cord Injuries

 There is evidence of hemorrhoid cases among long-term spinal cord injury patients.
 Long-term spinal cord injuries can affect the efficient management of bowel.
-Constipation and diarrhea are frequent occurrences in such patients which can cause hemorrhoids.
-Another risk factor is the use of suppositories and enemas in the case of constipation.11
+Constipation and diarrhea are frequent occurrences in such patients, which can cause hemorrhoids.
+Another risk factor is the use of suppositories and enemas in the case of constipation.10